XRPLF/XRPL-Standards/XLS-39d-clawback/README.md

 ## 4. Rationale

-Clawback is disabled by default and requires the issuer to have an empty owner directory(no existing trustlines, offers, etc) before they are allowed to enable the feature.
-This is meant to be a conservative design, where the issuer needs to go through the major effort in order to enable this feature.
-This process is a huge safety measure to ensure the holders are aware of this feature if the the issuer wants to enable it.
+Clawback is disabled by default and requires the issuer to have an empty owner directory (i.e., no existing trustlines, offers, etc) before the issuer is allowed to enable this feature.
+This design prefers a cautious approach where the issuer needs to take overt action to enable clawback capabilities.
+This helps ensure that token holders are aware of the possibility of clawback before they choose to hold any particular token.

 ---